The translation of this document is outdated.

 and officials who, in cases provided for and in accordance with

-procedures laid down by law, monitor the lawfulness of the
+procedures laid down in law, monitor the lawfulness of the

 activities of local governments and determine that a local